 - GPU: 32 MB with Hardware T&L

-Come on, do we really need to convince you to go out and own a copy of Knights Of The Old Republic?
-Arguably the greatest Star Wars game ever made (yes, even better than Dark Forces II and Rogue Squadron), KOTOR proved that the most recognisable lore ever could feel fresh and exciting again outside of the silver screen.
+Come on!
+Do you really need convincing to go out and get a copy of Knights Of The Old Republic?
+Arguably the greatest Star Wars game ever made (yes, even better than Dark Forces II and Rogue Squadron), KOTOR proved that the most familiar lore ever could feel fresh and thrilling again outside of the silver screen.

-Coming from Bioware, the Canadian studio that would go on to create the Dragon Age and Mass Effect series, KOTOR offers compelling characters, intense action that mixes real-time tactics with turn-based mechanics a galaxy of stories that felt tangible and real.
-Sure, it’s technically not canon anymore, but it still remains one of the greatest games ever coded.
+Hailing from Bioware, the Canadian studio that would go on to produce the Dragon Age and Mass Effect series, KOTOR delivers compelling characters, intense action that mixes real-time tactics with turn-based mechanics a galaxy of stories that felt tangible and real.
+Sure, it’s technically not canon anymore, but it still remains one of the greatest games ever coded – not to mention, the among best laptop games.
 Get this in your collection now.

 - CPU: 2GHz+